DanHodges/TheologicalDictionary/Gnosticism.md

 # Gnosticism
-Definition of Gnosticism coming soon.
+The definition of Gnosticism is coming soon!